ConorOBrien-Foxx/Myby/README.md

 dmd -g -w src/*.d -of=myby
 ```

 To run a literate program from a file: `myby -l file-name "arg1" "arg2"`.
-Presently, one must supply at least one argument, which is interpreted as literate Myby code.
+Arguments are interpreted as literate Myby code.

 To compile a literate program from a file: `myby -c file-name`.
 To save the resulting code to a file, `myby -c file-name -o out-file`.